By Matthew Roscoe • 04 January 2022 • 15:01

-Breaking: Double vaccinated and recovered people required to provide negative Covid test to enter establishments in Hamburg, Germany.
+Breaking: Double vaccinated required to provide negative Covid test to enter establishments in Hamburg, Germany.

 BREAKING NEWS – New restrictions have been announced today (January 4) which will affect double vaccinated and those who have recovered from Covid, who will now need to provide a daily negative test in order to enter many establishments in Hamburg, Germany.